-We periodically perform an impairment review for long-lived assets held and used in operation, including tangible assets, intangible assets being amortized and real estate development projects.
+We periodically perform an impairment review for long-lived assets held and used in operations, including tangible assets, intangible assets being amortized and real estate development projects.
 The assets are tested for recoverability whenever events or changes in circumstances indicate that those assets might be impaired, including, but not limited to, the following:

-- significant decline in the market value of an asset; - significant deterioration in the usage range and method, or physical condition, of an asset; - significant deterioration of legal factors or the business environment, including an adverse action or assessment by a regulator; - acquisition and construction costs substantially exceeding estimates; - continued operating loss or actual or potential loss of cash flows; or - potential loss on sale, having a plan of sale.
+- significant decline in the market value of an asset; - significant deterioration in the usage range and method, or physical condition, of an asset; - significant deterioration of legal regulatory or business environments, including an adverse action or assessment by a relevant regulator; - acquisition and construction costs substantially exceeding estimates; - · continued operating loss or actual or potential loss of cash flows; or - potential loss on a planned sale.

 When we determine that assets might be impaired based upon the existence of one or more of the above factors or other factors, we estimate the future cash flows expected to be generated by those assets.
 Our estimates of the future cash flows are based upon historical trends adjusted to reflect our best estimate of future market and operating conditions.
-Also, our estimates include the expected future periods in which future cash flows are expected.
+Our estimates also include the expected future periods in which future cash flows are expected.
 As a result of the recoverability test, when the sum of the estimated future undiscounted cash flows expected to be generated by those assets is less than its carrying amount, and when its fair value is less than its carrying amount, we determine the amount of impairment based on the fair value of those assets.